 MIN 501.
-Art of Ministry I: Introduction to the Life and Work of Ministry.
-(2 h)
+Art of Ministry.
+(3 h)

 An introduction to vocational formation for religious leadership.

 MIN 501L.
 Art of Ministry I-Small Group.
 (0 h)

 A core aspect of Art of Ministry is the opportunity for formative engagement and intentional reflection with peers regarding the life and work of ministry in various settings.
 Art of Ministry 501 engages small group learning and reflection to facilitate this growth and development with peers and small group mentors who are serving in community ministry.